X11 vs Wayland: Choosing Your Display Server

 The Problem (Windows User Perspective)

 On Windows, you never think about the “display server” — it’s invisible.
-On Linux, there are two competing display servers: Wayland (newer) and X11/Xorg (older but more compatible).
-Your choice affects which tools work and how some apps behave.
+On Linux, there are two competing display servers: Wayland (newer, more secure) and X11/Xorg (older, more compatible).
+Your choice affects which automation tools work and how some apps behave.

 echo $XDG_SESSION_TYPE